mturk/svcbatch/README.md

       This option disables both logging and log rotation.

-      Use this option when output from `cmd.exe` is not needed or service batch file manages logging on its own.
+      Use this option when output from script file is not needed or service batch file manages logging on its own.